adi-mb/veriToken/README.md

 ##### To secure the above vulnerability we have developed a ML based token vault middleware that protects your organisation tokens from been stolen or misuse.

-### Our free account [Express](https://expressjs.com/) middleware prevents token misuse:
+### Our free account [Express](https://expressjs.com/) middleware prevents JWT token misuse:
 - From different location.
 - From different IP range.
 - Limited token overuse.

-### Our future paid release will introduce the following prevention capabilities:
+### Our future versions will introduce the following prevention capabilities:
 - User related behavioural analysis screening and rule engine for management.
 - ML/DL screening to produce trafic insights.
 - Analytics and reports.
 - Other tech stack middleware libraries.
+- Extend support for other technologies beside JWT Token.

 ### How To
 - [x] Register for free to get a client id at [veriToken.co](https://veriToken.co/#/auth/register/client)